 Just before Christmas, the government announced the amount of funding that Lancashire Police would receive.
-When setting the figure, government assumed that I would increase the police precept element of council tax by £24 (for a Band D property) – this was the only option provided to protect and bolster policing here in Lancashire and not using it would mean a further cut to the budget, the equivalent to 125 fewer police officers.
+When setting the figure, the government assumed that I would increase the police precept element of council tax by £24 (for a Band D property) – this was the only option provided to protect and bolster policing here in Lancashire and not using it would mean a further cut to the budget, the equivalent to 125 fewer police officers.

 Central government budget cuts continue to hit Lancashire Police hard.
 After losing £84m from the police budget since 2010, with over £22m still to find by 2024, resources are extremely stretched with 750 fewer officers and increasing demand on officers.
 New types of crime are emerging and threats faced by local communities are changing.

 Whilst I welcome the Home Secretary’s statement that he will prioritise funding for policing, I strongly believe it is not sustainable to rely on the council tax precept to bridge the funding gap and it is unfair to continue passing the burden of years of austerity in policing onto local council tax payers.

 Whilst I’m grateful for the public’s continued support here in Lancashire, there is understandably growing concern and angst amongst residents that they are being asked to stump up more and more money for policing which is not benefiting Lancashire and providing the investment in policing services they deserve.

 The continued reliance on council tax increases to generate income for policing is unsustainable and places an unfair burden on the poorest sections of our communities.
 Put simply, the current national funding level for policing is insufficient to provide the level of service required by the public.

 More funding needs to come from the government grant increases and not from further council tax increases.
 Furthermore a long term plan is required for police funding which addresses the growing pressures on the service instead of papering over the cracks that years of underfunding have caused.